 The Workplace Safety Blog

-October 1, 2017 is the deadline to comply with the occupational health and safety Working at Heights training regulations.
+October 1, 2017 was the deadline to comply with the occupational health and safety Working at Heights training regulations.
 Re-Certifications after 3 years are now falling into place.